Find over 25 Pinewood Derby photo booth ideas in this post! From simple to elaborate, you're sure to find the perfect photo background for your pack.

 Yours in Scouting,

 P.S.
-Don’t forget to hop over to the HP website and check out their fun Sprocket Printers.
-There’s always FREE shipping!
+Don’t forget to hop over and check out the fun Sprocket Printers.

 Want to see the Sprocket in action?
 Check out this video!